zebrunner/carina/README.md

 We propose to use our configured java code formatter for Eclipse.
 It is available here [https://github.com/qaprosoft/carina/carina_formatter.xml](https://github.com/qaprosoft/carina/carina_formatter.xml)

-To use same formatter in IntelliJ IDEA you should install[**Eclipse Code Formatter**](https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter)
+To use same formatter in IntelliJ IDEA you should install and configure [**Eclipse Code Formatter**](https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter).

-And configure it.

 ## License
 Code - [Apache Software License v2.0](http://www.apache.org/licenses/LICENSE-2.0)